-Some older children or adults may also be candidates for a rotationplasty.
-This procedure may be recommended for those who would otherwise require an above the knee amputation due to the size of the tumor.
-One important factor is that the nerves can be saved, as they are required to maintain the ankle/foot function.
+Some older children or adults may also be able to have rotationplasty.
+It may be used for those who would need an above the knee amputation due to the size of the tumor.
+One benefit of rotationplasty is that often the nerves can be saved, as they are needed for ankle/foot function.

-During a rotationplasty, the portion of the leg and thigh bones containing tumor are removed, along with some healthy bone to obtain “clean margins”.
-This typically includes a portion of the lower part of the femur bone (thigh), the knee joint and a portion of the top of the lower leg (tibia).
-The lower part of the leg, including the foot and ankle are then rotated 180 degrees to face backwards, creating a new “knee joint” and attached to the thigh (femur).
+During a rotationplasty, the part of the leg and thigh bones that have the tumor is removed, along with some healthy bone to have “clean margins.”
+Clean margins means that the edges of the tissue removed are free of cancer cells when looked at under a microscope.
+This often includes some of the lower part of the femur bone (thigh), the knee joint, and some of the top of the lower leg (tibia).
+The lower part of the leg, including the foot and ankle, are then rotated 180 degrees to face backward, creating a new “knee joint.”
+This is then attached to the thigh bone (femur).

-The attached ankle joint will act as a new knee, and the backwards facing foot will fit into a custom-fit artificial lower limb.
+The attached ankle joint will act as a new knee.
+The backward-facing foot will fit into a custom-fit artificial lower limb.

-Because children continue to grow until adulthood, one benefit to this type of procedure is that the bone will continue to grow with them and they can be physically active.
-The prosthetic leg used with rotationplasty will be fitted and altered throughout their growing years.
+Because children keep growing until adulthood, one benefit to this procedure is that the bone will continue to grow with them.
+This helps them be physically active.
+The prosthetic leg used with rotationplasty will be fitted and changed as they grow.

-Many children who undergo rotationplasty continue to be active, participating in physical activities such as soccer, basketball, running, skiing, bicycling, and more.
+Many children who have rotationplasty continue to be active, taking part in physical activities like soccer, basketball, running, skiing, bicycling, and more.

-In addition, rotationplasty maintains nerve and blood vessel function, so phantom limb pain is not a side effect of this type of surgery.
-In order for a patient to be a candidate for this surgery, sciatic and other vital lower leg nerves must be intact and functional.
+Rotationplasty keeps nerve and blood vessel function, so phantom limb pain (pain after amputation where the limb was removed) is not a side effect of this type of surgery.

-As with any surgical procedure, there are risks and side effects associated with undergoing a rotationplasty.
-This is a highly specialized procedure that is not performed very often.
-Therefore it is important to have the surgery done at a specialty center with experience in doing the procedure.
+This is a highly specialized procedure that is not done very often.
+It is important to have the surgery done at a specialty center with experience in doing the procedure.

-Risks and side effects associated with a rotationplasty can depend on the procedure, as some patients may require more extensive reconstruction of blood vessels.
-General risks may include:
+Risks and side effects of having a rotationplasty depend on the procedure, as some patients may need more reconstruction of blood vessels.
+General risks may be:

 What is recovery like?

-Recovery from a rotationplasty will require a stay in the hospital, typically up to a week.
+Patients who have rotationplasty will often need to stay in the hospital for up to a week.
 Most patients will go home in a cast.
-The length of time in the cast will depend on how the bone heals.
+The length of time in the cast depends on how the bone heals.
 If the patient is receiving chemotherapy, healing may take longer.
 Once the bone and wounds have healed, the child can be fitted for the lower leg prosthesis.
 During this time, the patient may need crutches or a wheelchair to get around.

-Physical therapy is a key part of recovery.
+Physical therapy (PT) is a key part of recovery.
 Therapy helps the patient learn to use the ankle joint as a knee joint, how to walk with the new leg/prosthesis, and how to wear and adjust the prosthesis.
-This takes a considerable amount of time and effort from the patient and the length of therapy can vary from patient to patient.
-As the child grows, they will need a new prosthesis and may require short stints of physical therapy with each new prosthesis.
+This takes some time and effort from the patient.
+The length of therapy can vary from patient to patient.
+As the child grows, they will need a new prosthesis and may need short stints of physical therapy with each new prosthesis.

-Physical therapy meets with the patient and family before the procedure to evaluate the patient’s needs and what they hope to achieve after the procedure.
-They will discuss in more detail what to expect after surgery and in the future.
+Physical therapy meets with the patient and family before the surgery to test the patient’s needs and what they hope to gain after the procedure.
+They will talk in more detail about what to expect after surgery and in the future.

-In conclusion, rotationplasty may be an option for some patients with bone tumors in the leg.
-It can be a difficult concept to understand, particularly when faced with all that comes with a new cancer diagnosis.
+Rotationplasty may be an option for some patients with bone tumors in the leg.
+It can be a hard surgery to understand, especially when faced with all that comes with a new cancer diagnosis.
 Use the resources below to learn more about rotationplasty, see how other patients are doing after the procedure, and connect with providers who do this procedure.